Delayed puberty in girls

 Puberty changes occur when the body starts making sex hormones.
-These changes normally begin to appear in girls between ages 8 to 14 years old.
+These changes normally begin to appear in girls between ages 8 to 14 years.

-With delayed puberty, these changes either don't occur, or if they do, they don't progress normally.
+With delayed puberty, these changes either don't occur at the normal age, or if they do, they don't progress normally.
 Delayed puberty is more common in boys than in girls.

 In most cases of delayed puberty, growth changes just begin later than usual, sometimes called a late bloomer.
 Once puberty begins, it progresses normally.
 This pattern runs in families.
 This is the most common cause of late maturity.